+Knowledge and Understanding

-A Conduct a study into an aspect of practice drawing on insights at the forefron
+Α Conduct a study into an aspect of practice drawing on insights at the forefront of

-of

 1 research into post-compulsory pedagogy.

+Α Apply the skills of empirical enquiry to the practice of teaching, learning and

+2 assessment.

-Α Apply the skills of empirical enquiry to the practice of teaching, learning and 2 assessment.
-2 A Demonstrate a detailed knowledge of core pedagogical practices and the complex 3 relationship between teaching, learning and assessment.
-Critically analyse a variety of conceptual frameworks associated with teaching, A 4 learning and assessment across a range of contexts.
-A 5 Evaluate appropriate empirically-grounded and theoretically-informed knowledge in the field of education and training. itive/Intellectual Skills В Draw on a coherent set of findings about teaching, learning and assessment in the 1 education and training sector and apply to a variety of practical situations. В Provide a balanced, logical and supported account of some of the major concepts 2 and categories that have emerged from research on teaching, learning and assessment in a range of contexts. В Consider and evaluate alternative perspectives on how to provide high quality 3 teaching, learning and assessment and apply these concepts in a variety of practical situations.
-Pract ical/Professional Skills С Operate within a complex professional context adhering to ethical constraints and 1 using a wide range of variably appropriate and innovative practitioner-based techniques. С Demonstrate intellectual and professional autonomy drawing upon tacit 2 knowledge and generating own answers to practice problems with limited supervision and within agreed guidelines.
-Key T ransferable Skills D Evaluate own learning and reflect systematically on performance updating action 1 plan in response to development need.
+Α Demonstrate a detailed knowledge of core pedagogical practices and the complex 3 relationship between teaching, learning and assessment. Α Critically analyse a variety of conceptual frameworks associated with teaching, 4 learning and assessment across a range of contexts. Α Evaluate appropriate empirically-grounded and theoretically-informed knowledge 5 in the field of education and training.
+Cogr nitive/Intellectual Skills В Draw on a coherent set of findings about teaching, learning and assessment in the 1 education and training sector and apply to a variety of practical situations. В Provide a balanced, logical and supported account of some of the major concepts 2 and categories that have emerged from research on teaching, learning and assessment in a range of contexts. В Consider and evaluate alternative perspectives on how to provide high quality 3 teaching, learning and assessment and apply these concepts in a variety of practical situations.
+Prac tical/Professional Skills С Operate within a complex professional context adhering to ethical constraints and 1 using a wide range of variably appropriate and innovative practitioner-based techniques.
+C Demonstrate intellectual and professional autonomy drawing upon tacit 2 knowledge and generating own answers to practice problems with limited supervision and within agreed guidelines.
+Key Transferable Skills D Evaluate own learning and reflect systematically on performance updating action 1 plan in response to development need.
 D Demonstrate employment potential and a realistic match between career 2 aspirations and professional aptitude.
 D Select and use a range of communication methods appropriate to the spirit of 3 collaborative professionalism and intellectual debate.
 D Communicate appropriately in speech in a range of settings, including group 4 discussions and as an individual in the classroom setting.
-D discussions and as an individual in the classroom setting.
-Gather data systematically and apply numerical and statistical skills to more D 5 Gather data systematically and apply numerical and statistical skills to more
+D Gather data systematically and apply numerical and statistical skills to more 5 complex practitioner-based contexts.
+D Use a range of relevant software applications for different tasks within the 6 teaching and learning context.